Plymouth Dentistry Interview Questions

 How long is the actual Plymouth interview?

-The interview lasts around 50 minutes.
+The interview lasted around an hour.

 How long does it take to hear back after the Plymouth interview?